lupolonen/pathway/README.md

 python3 nwea_autonomous_agent.py
 ```

 The agent will read the JSON file and print the generated plan without further prompts.
+The
+``student_data.json`` file may contain either a single student object or a list of student
+objects.
+When a list is provided, the agent will generate a separate plan for each student in
+the order they appear in the file.

 The autonomous agent can also enrich the plan with web search snippets.
 Create a
 `.env` file containing your Google API credentials: